AwesomeCICD/circle-banking-app/docs/development.md

 ### Option 1 - Build and deploy continuously

-The [`skaffold dev`](https://skaffold.dev/docs/references/cli/#skaffold-dev) command watches your local code, and continuously builds and deploys container images to your GKE cluster anytime you save a file.
+The [`skaffold dev`](https://skaffold.dev/docs/references/cli/#skaffold-dev) command watches your local code, and continuously builds and deploys container images to our cluster anytime you save a file.
 Skaffold uses Docker Desktop to build the Python images, then [Jib](https://github.com/GoogleContainerTools/jib#jib) (installed via Maven) to build the Java images.

 ```
 # kubectl config use-context <CLUSTER_CONTEXT_TO_TARGET>